hypebeast/docker-alpine-python/README.md

 ## Usage

+By default, this container doesn't actually do anything other than provide the building blocks for a Docker container that includes Python.

-The command `python` is started during the start of a container.
-But you can also specify your own command:
+If you want to run a Python application, you can specify your own command:

 ```shell
 docker run -rm -it -v "$(pwd)":/app -w /app sruml/alpine-python:2.7 python app.py
 ```

-### Using a custom Dockerfile
+### Custom Dockerfile

 In most cases you will extend this Docker image in order to run your own  application.

+To use this image include `sruml/alpine-python:2.7` at the top of your `Dockerfile`.

+ Inheriting from `sruml/alpine-python:2.7` provides you with the ability to easily start your Python application using s6.
+You have two options for process management:

+  * s6 can keep it running for you, restarting it when it crashes.
+  * The entire container can exit allowing the host machine to kick in and restart it.

+See [docker-alpine](https://github.com/smebberson/docker-alpine) for more information.

-The following example shows how to run a simple web application (e.g. Flask app):
+The following example shows how to run a simple web application (e.g. Flask app) with the later option:

 ```dockerfile
 FROM sruml/alpine-python:2.7-onbuild